 CoffeeBridge: Bridging Knowledge to the Field

 The importance of Robusta coffee in the world coffee production and market is growing (see Coffee: An Important Cash Crop).
 This project wants to support Robusta coffee farmers by providing research that can support decision making on both farm and policy level.
-Specifically, the CoffeeBridge project will evaluate the agronomic and socio-economic potential of Robusta coffee genetic resources as a cash crop in the Congo Basin.
+Specifically, the CoffeeBridge project evaluates the agronomic and socio-economic potential of Robusta coffee genetic resources as a cash crop in the Congo Basin.

-3. Develop a local, sustainable economy in a global context
+• Develop a local, sustainable economy in a global context

 This project will contribute, directly and indirectly, to the conservation and valorization of coffee genetic resources and several UN Sustainable Development Goals.
 Although this project is focusing on the Congo Basin and Tshopo Province in particular, the project will also contribute to broader coffee challenges.